 - Lead counsel in Markman and motion for summary judgment hearing regarding software patents, resulting in judgment for client that was affirmed by Federal Circuit Court of Appeals.

 - Lead trial counsel in a toxic tort case against a major chemical company alleging $1 billion in damages.
 A group of ten plaintiffs’ cases, selected from the 1,000 who sued, were tried.
 After five years of discovery and five weeks of trial, the plaintiffs voluntarily dismissed their cases rather than proceed to verdict.
-The remaining cases were settled based on the defense victory.

 - Represented client in a case in which a plaintiff’s cancers were allegedly caused by exposure at client’s chemical plant.
 A large, international union was also a plaintiff inthis case.
 After Mr. Butts deposed plaintiffs’ experts, plaintiffs’ counsel acknowledged they could not meet their burden of proof under existing law.
 Resolution of the case included the union publishing a retraction on its website of libelous statements made about Mr. Butts’ client in prior union publications.